Wage Calculator

 See how these rates apply to your salary

-Enter your income in our free calculator to see your exact take-home pay, HECS repayment, super, and Medicare levy.
+Enter your income to see your exact take-home pay, HECS repayment, super, and Medicare levy under the 2025-26 settings.

 Frequently Asked Questions